goldbattle/esp8266_thermostat/ReadMe.md

 These client devices have a simple task of just reporting the current temperature and humidity to the central device.
 These leverage the DHT22 sensors, which I have found seem to have very poor initial calibration.
 I am not sure of the best way to calibrate them, but for now just using a known good sensor and "offset" the current sensor readings to it.
+For now calibration values can be set that map the raw values into the calibrated values.
+These are fitted using a linear regression to find the best correspondence between the read and calibrated values.
 You will want to assign a static IP to your server device and then input this into each client so that they can report their temperature readings to it.
 You will also need to configure the SSID and password for your wireless router so that the ESP8266 can connect.